mrvncaragay/aesthetic/README.md

 ### `Seamless`

 Designed by dribbles' professionals implemented by me using React, material UI, HTML, CSS and JavaScript.

 ### `Motivation`

-I want to challenge my self by creating beautiful web pages designed by professionals.
+I want to challenge and improve by creating beautiful and responsive web pages designed by professionals.

 ### `Finish Pages`